Alejandro de la Sota (footballer): Playing career

 Born in Cantabria to the most richest and influential family in the Basque Country and all of the Pyrenees – the De la Sota family.
 He was at the historic meeting in the García de la Gran Vía cafe on 5 September 1901, being among the 33 socios (co-founders) of the first-ever club in Bilbao, Athletic Club.
 He was then one of the first football players of the newly created Basque team.
 Together with Juan Astorquia, Armand Cazeaux, William Dyer and Walter Evans, he was part of the team (Club Bizcaya, a combination of players from Athletic Club and Bilbao FC) that won the first national championship disputed in Spain, 1902 Copa de la Coronación, the forerunner for the Copa del Rey.
 La Sota played in the quarter-finals against Club Español and in the semi-finals against New Foot-Ball Club, but missed the final in which the Basque side defeated FC Barcelona 2–1.

 He was also part of the historic Athletic side that won the first-ever Copa del Rey in 1903, in which de la Sota contributed decisively, netting the winning goal in the final in an epic 3–2 comeback victory over Madrid FC (now known as Real Madrid).
 In the 1904 Copa del Rey Final, Athletic were declared winners again after their opponents failed to turn up.
 He also featured in the 1905 Copa del Rey Final against Madrid FC, which they lost 1–0.
 Between 1902 and 1905, he played in five competitive matches, in which he scored twice.

 Family

 The De la Sota Family was the richest on the entire coast of the Bay of Biscay.
 The family was shipowners, banking and insurance shareholders, with significant assets in Altos Hornos, the largest company in Spain for much of the 20th century.
 They were also owners of the Bilbao sports papers Excelsior and Excelsius, and of magnificent mansions and entire blocks in Bilbao.
-Moreover, they were economic supporters of what would become the Basque Nationalist Party, in which they strengthen a philosophy that had already been stitched in Athletic, known as cantera, which resounded over the idea of not using foreigns, only Basques.
+Moreover, they were economic supporters of what would become the Basque Nationalist Party, in which they strengthen a philosophy that had already been stitched in Athletic, known as cantera, which resounded over the idea of not using foreigners, only Basques.
 His family, in addition to amassing wealth, patronized numerous Basque cultural and national organizations, allocating a quarter of their profits to their various ventures.
 Spanish and other European governments considered them one of the most influential magnates in the Basque region.